Since all other whole numbers (except 0) can be produced by multiplying together primes – they must be considered fundamental.

 (1), 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31 &etc

-Although billions of them have so far been found (nowadays via computational 'sieving' algorithms), they appear to be randomly distributed.
+Although billions of them have so far been found (nowadays via computational 'sieving' algorithms), they appear to be randomly distributed - but with some 'rules' (see links below).
 As yet there’s no proven mathematical method which can accurately predict where the next one will be.

 Note: The true nature ofitself is also under discussion.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)